Category: Products

 Nicotine pouches

 In the evolving landscape of nicotine products, a new contender has emerged: the nicotine pouch.
 These small, often mint-flavored sachets offer a smoke-free, vapor-free nicotine experience.
-But what exactly are these pouches, and do they represent a genuine step forward in public health?
+But what exactly are these pouches, and do they represent a step forward in public health?

 What is a nicotine pouch?